 Question – when is a search engine not a search engine?
-Answer – when it’s an answer engine. it is important to understand the difference, understand what potential customers are looking for and decide on your tactics accordingly.
+Answer – when it’s an answer engine.
+It is important to understand the difference.
+Understand what potential customers are looking for and decide on your tactics accordingly.

-Are prospects looking for a quick answer to a question or do they want to learn and/or compare?
+Are prospects looking for a quick answer to a question, or do they want to learn and/or compare?
 Look at Google today.
 If you want celebrity gossip, latest (fake?) news, directions, or to ask a quick question it’s ok.

 One day your potential customers could go to their first choice of search engine (Google) but get frustrated they cannot find what they need.
-They may have heard about duckduckgo give them a try and never go back.
-A prospect may accidentally stumble on Bing, be pleasantly surprised by what they find and use them as their default starting point if they need detail on a topic.
+They may have heard about Duckduckgo give them a try and never go back.
+A prospect may stumble on Bing, be pleasantly surprised by what they find and use them as their default starting point if they need detail on a topic.

 What if you have put all your efforts into Google and you are nowhere to be seen on the alternatives?
 What then?
-If it is at all possible you should own the relationship with prospects and not be reliant on some third party tool (Google, Facebook or a raft of others).
+If it is at all possible you should own the relationship with prospects and not be reliant on some third-party tool (Google, Facebook or a raft of others).

-Failing that it is certainly best not to rely on a single tool.
+Failing that it is best not to rely on a single tool.
 You can’t control their business practices.
-Google may have taken a strategic decision to position itself as an answer engine and that’s fine but I suggest you should be aware of the implications for your business.
+Google may have taken a strategic decision to position itself as an answer engine and that’s fine but be aware of the implications for your business.

 I may be wrong.
-In two years’ time someone may read this post and think what an idiot (or worse).
-One day if people don’t find what they want on Google they will leave.
-When that day comes be ready and it would be best to be there before the crowds.
+In two years, someone may read this post and think what an idiot (or worse).
+One day if people don’t find what they want on Google, they will leave.
+When that day comes, be ready.
+Try to be there before the crowds.